simonberner/pairing-in-go-intro/README.md

 # pairing-in-go-intro

+## Excercise Goal
+Everyone gets their hand on the keyboard to get familiar with the gitpod environment.

 ## Mission Goal
-We as a pairing group (ensemble), need to write a function that takes an integer as an argument and **prints** and **returns** "Even" for even numbers or "Odd" for odd numbers.
+We as a pairing group, need to write a function that takes an integer `n` as an argument and **prints** and **returns**
+fizz: if dividable by 3
+buzz: if dividable by 5
+fizz buzz: if dividable by 3 and 5
+n: otherwise

 ## Example
 ```
+1 -> "1"
-2 -> "Even"
+2 -> "2"
+3 -> "fizz"
+4 -> "4"
--1 -> "Odd"
+5 -> "buzz"
+...
+15 -> "fizz buzz"
 ```

-## TDD Approach
+## PingPong TDD Approach
 1. Write a test (describing an aspect of the program)
 2. Run the test (which should fail because the program lacks that feature)
+3. Hand-over to the next person
 3. Write just enough code (the simplest possible) to make the test pass
-4. Refactor the code and run the test until it conforms to our mission goal
+4. Refactor the code and run the test
+5. Hand-over to the next person and repeat until it conforms to our mission goal
-5. Repeat!

-## Roles
-- Driver: the one on the keyboard who shares their screen
-- Navigator: all the rest of persons in our group

-## Driver Switching
-The driver **listens** to the navigators and is **allowed to write one line of code only**, then they hand over to the next person!